All Episodes

 And I'm not the one that does it.

-So when I do, they appreciate AP.
+So when I do, they appreciate it.

-Highly skilled immigrant spouses can soon work in the United States.
+AP, highly skilled immigrant spouses can soon work in the United States.

 Have you heard what Jeb Bush has said about all this?

-His speech at the 92nd Street Y. And it really is.
+His speech at the 92nd Street Why.

 Of immigrants, he said they're more entrepreneurial.

-I think Detroit would do real well if we started repopulating it with young aspirational immigrants.
+I think Detroit would do real well if we started repopulating it with young, aspirational immigrants.

 He thinks that the influx of illegal immigrants via amnesty will raise the national mood and make everybody much happier and more content.